Characteristic classes of flags of foliations and Lie algebra cohomology: Relative chains and truncated Weyl superalgebras

 \subsection{known results}

-Recall one of the first cohomological computation in formal geometry due to Gelfand and Fuchs: \begin{theorem}{(\cite{GF})} The space of relative cochains of formal vector fields $W_n$ with constant coefficients is isomorphic to the truncated cohomology of the classifying space $BSU_n$, in particular there are no relative cochains of odd degree:
+Recall one of the first cohomological computations in formal geometry due to Gelfand and Fuchs: \begin{theorem}{(\cite{GF})} The space of relative cochains of formal vector fields $W_n$ with constant coefficients is isomorphic to the truncated cohomology of the classifying space $BU_n$:

-\end{theorem} This computation is based on the description of relative chains as $\gl_n$-invariants.
-We refer to the original paper~\cite{GF} and to the Appendix~\ref{sec::chains::Wn::graphs} for details.
-The similar computation with $\gl_n$-invariants was done by the author in~\cite{Khor::Wn_g} and leads to the following result: \begin{theorem}{(\cite{Khor::Wn_g})} The ring of relative chains of the Lie algebra of formal vector fields extended by $\g$-valued functions coincides with the quotient of the relative Weyl superalgebra $\W^{\udot}(\gl_n\oplus \g,\gl_n)$ modulo the ($2n+1$)-st part of standard filtration:
+In particular, there are no relative cochains of odd degree. \end{theorem} This computation is based on the description of relative chains as $\gl_n$-invariants.
+We refer to the original paper~\cite{GF} and to Appendix~\ref{sec::chains::Wn::graphs} for details.
+We draw the arrow from the truncated Weyl superagebra following the existence of map~\rf{eq::weyl::map}.
+A similar computation with $\gl_n$-invariants was done by the author in~\cite{Khor::Wn_g} and leads to the following result: \begin{theorem}{(\cite{Khor::Wn_g})} The ring of relative chains of the Lie algebra of formal vector fields extended by $\g$-valued functions coincides with the quotient of the relative Weyl superalgebra $\W^{\udot}(\gl_n\oplus \g,\gl_n)$ modulo the $2n+1$ part of the standard filtration:

 \end{theorem} We will go further and state the analogous result for the Lie subalgebra of constant and linear vector fields extended by $\g$-valued functions.
 In Section~\ref{sec::Wn::def::WL} these algebras are denoted by $WL(m|0;\g)$ or $WL(m|;\g)$ for simplicity. \begin{theorem} The relative chain complex of the Lie algebra $WL(m|0;\g)$ is isomorphic to the truncated Weyl superalgebra of the Lie algebra $\g$: